 A student is deemed to be an upperclassman for purposes of this scholarship when they have completed 30 credit hours at OSU.
 To be considered for this scholarship they must have a 3.2 accumulative grade point average.
 The main criteria for this award is need based although student accomplishments and involvements can come into play when the Scholarship Committee makes its determinations.
 There are generally 4-6 Upperclassman Scholarships awarded each year.

-Applications for this scholarship are available on this website.
+Applications for this scholarship are available below.
 An Official Transcript (web based is OK) of your grades and point hour standings must accompany this application.

 If you have received a previous scholarship from our organization, you must wait at least one year before being considered for an additional scholarship.